neurallambda/neurallambda/README.md

 This work introduces a datatype encapsulating the lambda calculus, which is stored in tensors.
 It also offers a differentiable beta-reduction function.

+A human readable program, written in lisp for this demo, can be turned into tensors, beta-reduced or manipulated in other interesting ways, and the resultant reduced/modified program can be read back out into a human readable program.

 Further, the ideas present in this work lend themselves to other datatype representations and other computation functions (that compute computation) that